 There’s a lot of debate in the karting community about what adjustments you need to make to your chassis if you’re hopping through corners.
 Until recently, everybody was in agreement that you needed to stiffen the whole chassis as the extra rigidity would help keep the kart planted.
 But as of late, the general opinion has shifted in the other direction.

 Although softening your chassis might seem pretty bizarre, this will actually allow the kart to stay planted on the outside rear even if you find your inside rear lifting through corners.

-All things considered, this kind of tweaking is pretty low-maintenance and can be quickly achieved with a standard set of wrenches that you keep around for your kart.
+All things considered, this kind of tweaking is pretty low-maintenance and can be quickly achieved with a standard set of wrenches that you should keep around for your kart.
 Grab a friend who’s handy with karts or refer to your kart handbook to find all of the necessary steps to adjust your chassis, and try softening it.

-However, this change will be expensive and a huge hassle to get everything changed and fine-tuned all over again, because you’ll not only need a new axle but also rear hubs, sprockets, and disc carriers.
+However, this change will be expensive and a huge hassle to get everything changed and fine-tuned all over again, because you’ll not only need a new axle but also new rear hubs, sprockets, and disc carriers.